kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     }
     ```

-The annotation parameter indicates the path to the configuration.
+The annotation parameter indicates the path to the producer configuration.

 ### Topic { #topic }

-In case it is required to use typed contracts for specific topics, the `@KafkaPublisher.Topic` annotation is supposed to be used
+If typed methods are required for specific `topic` values, use the `@KafkaPublisher.Topic` annotation:
-to create such contracts:

 ===! ":fontawesome-brands-java: `Java`"